AlexAdvDev/p2-autorenderle-mel/README.md

 ### Filters

 Filters allow you to change how the game plays.
-The only available option right now is changing the maps between All Maps, Singleplayer Only, and Co-op Only.
-More filters can come when requested.
+Of course, the current streak is reset when a filter is changed.
+The current filters are:
+- Map Selection
+    - Switch between singleplayer maps only, co-op maps only, or both
+- Rank Limit
+    - Change the limit for the placed runs to be shown
+    - Top 40 (default), but Top 20, 100, and 200 are also available

 ## Community and Development